asyncapi/extensions-catalog/extensions/twitter/README.md

 This extension allows you to provide the Twitter username of the account representing the team/company of the API.

 ## Extension Definition
-Extensions are the mechanism AsyncAPI has to allow you use custom or protocol-specific features.
-Extensions follow a separate release cycle and everyone can create their own.
-This repository is meant to contain a list of official and community supported extensions.

-> Both, JSON or YAML, are supported formats.
-Please, take into account that only the subset of YAML that can be translated to JSON is allowed.
 ### Type: String

 Name of the Twitter username.